linktrendmedia/App-Legal-Suite/output/B2C Terms of Service.md

 ### 12.1 Incorporation

-The Acceptable Use Policy (AUP) is incorporated into this Agreement by reference and is available at [INSERT URL] or within the Services.
+The Acceptable Use Policy (AUP) is incorporated into this Agreement by reference and is available at [HYPERLINK: INSERT URL] or within the Services.

 ### 12.2 Prohibited Activities